You can use the

-Once the configuration is completed, settings can be adjusted using the
+Pipe.
+After the configuration is completed, you can adjust settings using the

 If servers have no base entries or data, the